Shredded Sweet Potato Hash Browns

 Instructions

-• Clean, peel, and shred sweet potatoes.
-3 cups sweet potatoes
+• Clean, peel, and shred the sweet potatoes.
+3 cups sweet potato

 • Chop the onion.
 1 large onion